Topics Map > Campus Services

 A. It all depends how you will use the device.
 A laptop is a portable option that still lets you use all the standard programs.
 A tablet or Chromebook is good for taking notes, but they won't be able to support most campus software.
 As for manufacturer, every company makes both bad and good computers.
 It is less about who's making them and more about the price range.

-Q. Apple or PC?
+Q. Mac or Windows?

 A. More often than not, this depends on personal preference.
 If you are in the engineering program, see the question below about specific major needs for more information.
 The ITS Help Desk supports both Windows and Mac OS, and there is a case for both.
 In the end, it is really up to you.